shentanjj/UniHRSDOD/README.md

 # **Unified High Resolution Salient Object Detection with Language Instruction**
 ## 👉 Abstract
-High-Resolution Salient Object Detection (HRSOD) methods typically rely on purely visual features to detect and segment the most salient objects within an image.
-These models lack discriminative semantic features of salient objects, which makes them prone to false positives in complex scenes.
-To address this, we propose the Unified High-Resolution Salient Object Detection with Language Instruction(UniHRSOD) framework.
-First, we introduce a vision-language dataset L-HRSOD.
-To our knowledge, this is the first work to incorporate textual information into the HRSOD task.
-Based on L-HRSOD, we develop UniHRSOD, a language-driven, general-purpose HRSOD approach that integrates visual and language features.
-UniHRSOD uses a Fusion Attention Module (FAM) and a language update strategy to enhance its capability to recognize salient objects.
-Extensive experimental results indicate that UniHRSOD significantly outperforms existing purely visual methods, validating the effective guiding role of linguistic information.See here for the relevant code and data.
+High-Resolution Salient Object Detection (HRSOD) aims to accurately identify and segment the most attention-grabbing targets in high-resolution images.
+Existing methods primarily rely on purely visual features for global saliency localization, lacking discriminative semantic features that can fundamentally distinguish targets.
+This limitation makes them susceptible to interference from non-salient objects in complex scenes, resulting in false positives and missed detections.
+To address this challenge, we propose a Saliency-Aware Language Guided Network (SALNet), which effectively leverages saliency priors in language to guide object recognition within the visual space.
+To further support cross-modal modeling, we construct L-HRSOD, the first cross-modal Vision-Language (VL) dataset specifically designed for HRSOD, consisting of 18,522 pairs of highly aligned high-resolution images and their corresponding language descriptions.
+Moreover, with the proposed dynamic language update strategy and multi-granularity Saliency-Aware attention module, our method facilitates deep information fusion in the joint VL representation space.
+This effectively suppresses non-salient interference, focuses on the salient targets described by the language, and recovers missing salient regions, significantly reducing false positives and missed detections.
+Experiments on existing HRSOD benchmark datasets show that SALNet significantly outperforms current vision-only methods in localization accuracy and multi-target recognition performance, validating the effectiveness of language guidance.
+See here for the relevant code and data.
 ## 👉 Network
 <p align="center">
     <img width="1000" alt="image" src="https://anonymous.4open.science/r/UniHRSOD-7373/img/Network.png">